Showing posts with label Letter To The Editor. Show all posts

 As one world expert on antibiotic resistance, Ellen Silbergeld, states, "Why on earth did somebody think that putting antibiotics in agriculture was a good idea?"

-Sadly, she is a scientist.
-And, in a "post-truth" world, science must take a back seat to profit and politics.
+Silbergeld is a scientist.
+And, in a "post-truth" world, sadly, science must take a back seat to profit and politics.

-Meanwhile, the frenzied growth of this runaway industry - from Malaysia to Manitoba - continues unabated.
+Meanwhile, the frenzied growth of this runaway industry - from Malaysia to Manitoba - continues apace.

 Larry Powell